Dru-Mara/EvalNE/README.md

 ## Citation ##

-If you have found EvaNE usefull in your research, please cite our [arXiv paper](https://arxiv.org/abs/1901.09691):
+If you have found EvaNE useful in your research, please cite our [arXiv paper](https://arxiv.org/abs/1901.09691):

 ```